DEV Community

 The Story

-The founding insight of Kafka was recognizing that LinkedIn's data movement problem was not a messaging problem — it was a log problem.
-Databases have used append-only logs for decades: the write-ahead log (a sequential record of all changes made to a database, written before the changes are applied — used for crash recovery, replication, and point-in-time restoration) is how MySQL, Postgres, and every serious database achieves durability and replication.
+The breakthrough was recognising that LinkedIn's data movement problem was not a messaging problem — it was a log problem.
+Databases have used append-only logs for decades: the write-ahead log (a sequential record of all changes, written before the changes are applied — used for crash recovery, replication, and point-in-time restoration) is how MySQL and Postgres achieve durability.
 Jay Kreps asked: what if the data pipeline itself was an append-only log?
 Producers append events.
-Consumers read them at their own pace.
+Consumers read at their own pace.
 The log retains messages for a configured period.
 Any consumer can replay from any point.
-The broker doesn't track state.
-The simplicity unlocked everything.
+The broker tracks no state.
+That simplicity unlocked everything.

 Problem